fixedtire/shell_cheatsheets/README.md

 # console_shortcuts

-## a program for beginner developers to list useful commands inside your console (eg: "ls", "mkdir", git/github commands)

 _Note: So far this is only for MAC Users using bash or zrshc_

 What you'll be able to do:

-_example_ you want to display useful commands for your terminal
+_example1_ you want to display useful commands for your terminal

 ```
 terminal_help